vonzweigbergksamuel/devops-handbook/README.md

-# Step by Step Guide to Setting Up and Configuring a Server
+# Step by Step Guide to Setting Up and Configuring a Virtual Private Server (VPS)

 > [!NOTE]
 > **Only Ubuntu as of now.**